Casey Kelly: San Diego Padres

 Kelly strained his elbow in his second start for Triple-A Tucson in April 2012.
 He started his rehabilitation with the rookie-league Arizona League Padres in July and then started three games for San Antonio.
 He was promoted to the Major Leagues to replace the injured Jason Marquis in San Diego's starting rotation.
 Kelly earned a win after pitching six shutout innings in a 3–0 victory over the Atlanta Braves in his Major League debut on August 27, 2012.
 He also recorded his first major league hit in the game.
 Kelly was the 15th different starting pitcher used by the Padres in 2012, which ties a club record.
 Kelly made six starts for the Padres in 2012, going 2–3 with a 6.21 ERA.

 On March 22, 2013, it was announced that Kelly had micro tears in his UCL.
 He underwent Tommy John surgery on April 2 and was placed on the team's disabled list.
 He began throwing again in September and was still considered a premium prospect coming into 2014.

 Kelly came back from injury in 2014 but only appeared in a couple of starts in the minors.
-In 2015, Kelly was converted into a reliever, appearing in 20 games, 6 starts in AA before being called up to the El Paso Chihuahuas, the Padres AAA minor league affiliate.
+In 2015, Kelly was converted into a reliever, appearing in 20 games, 6 starts in Double-A before being called up to the El Paso Chihuahuas, the Padres' Triple-A minor league affiliate.

 Atlanta Braves

 On December 10, 2015, the Padres traded Kelly and Ricardo Rodriguez to the Atlanta Braves for Christian Bethancourt.
 Kelly was assigned to the Triple-A Gwinnett Braves, and recalled to the major leagues on April 20, 2016.
 Three days later, he was optioned to Gwinnett.
 Kelly was recalled once again in May to make his first start with the Braves, giving up three runs in five innings in a 5–0 loss to the Philadelphia Phillies.
-On July 2, 2016, he was optioned to AAA Gwinnett.
-Kelly was outrighted on November 2, 2016.
+In 10 appearances for Atlanta, he struggled to an 0-3 record and 5.82 ERA with 7 strikeouts across 21 2/3 innings pitched.
+On November 2, Kelly was removed from the 40-man roster and sent outright to Triple-A Gwinnett.
+He elected free agency on November 7.

 Chicago Cubs

-On January 27, 2017, Kelly signed a minor league deal with the Chicago Cubs and was invited to spring training.
-He was released in July.
+On January 27, 2017, Kelly signed a minor league contract with the Chicago Cubs and received an invitation to spring training.
+In 12 games (11 starts) for the Triple–A Iowa Cubs, he pitched to a 5–2 record and 4.65 ERA with 43 strikeouts in 60 innings of work.
+Kelly was released by the Cubs organization on July 20.